Aaron Wealth Advisors LLC Sells 6,474,215 Shares of Alphabet Inc. (NASDAQ:GOOG)

 Insider Buying and Selling at Alphabet

-In other Alphabet news, Director Ann Mather sold 300 shares of Alphabet stock in a transaction that occurred on Monday, September 26th.
-The shares were sold at an average price of $98.60, for a total transaction of $29,580.00.
-Following the transaction, the director now owns 11,480 shares of the company’s stock, valued at approximately $1,131,928.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+In other Alphabet news, Director Ann Mather sold 300 shares of Alphabet stock in a transaction dated Monday, September 26th.
+The stock was sold at an average price of $98.60, for a total transaction of $29,580.00.
+Following the completion of the transaction, the director now owns 11,480 shares in the company, valued at approximately $1,131,928.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 In other Alphabet news, Director John L. Hennessy sold 1,500 shares of Alphabet stock in a transaction that occurred on Friday, September 9th.
 The shares were sold at an average price of $110.00, for a total transaction of $165,000.00.
 Following the transaction, the director now owns 33,260 shares of the company’s stock, valued at approximately $3,658,600.
 The transaction was disclosed in a legal filing with the SEC, which is available through this link.
 Also, Director Ann Mather sold 300 shares of Alphabet stock in a transaction that occurred on Monday, September 26th.
 The stock was sold at an average price of $98.60, for a total transaction of $29,580.00.
 Following the transaction, the director now directly owns 11,480 shares in the company, valued at approximately $1,131,928.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 43,665 shares of company stock worth $13,217,994.
 Insiders own 12.99% of the company’s stock.

 Alphabet Stock Down 2.0 %

 Alphabet (NASDAQ:GOOG – Get Rating) last released its quarterly earnings results on Tuesday, July 26th.
 The information services provider reported $1.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.27 by ($0.06).
 The company had revenue of $57.47 billion for the quarter, compared to analyst estimates of $57.55 billion.
 Alphabet had a net margin of 25.89% and a return on equity of 28.65%.
 During the same quarter last year, the firm posted $27.26 EPS.
-As a group, equities research analysts predict that Alphabet Inc. will post 5.21 EPS for the current fiscal year.
+Sell-side analysts predict that Alphabet Inc. will post 5.21 EPS for the current fiscal year.

 Analyst Ratings Changes

 Several brokerages recently issued reports on GOOG.
+Piper Sandler lowered their target price on Alphabet from $139.00 to $135.00 and set an “overweight” rating for the company in a research report on Wednesday, July 27th.
 Susquehanna Bancshares lowered their target price on Alphabet from $187.00 to $150.00 in a research report on Wednesday, July 27th.
-Citigroup lowered their target price on Alphabet from $158.75 to $145.00 and set a “buy” rating for the company in a research report on Thursday, July 14th.
-Oppenheimer lowered their target price on Alphabet from $3,290.00 to $165.00 in a research report on Tuesday, July 19th.
-MKM Partners decreased their price target on Alphabet from $165.00 to $140.00 and set a “buy” rating for the company in a report on Monday, July 18th.
-Finally, Guggenheim decreased their price target on Alphabet to $130.00 and set an “outperform” rating for the company in a report on Wednesday, July 27th.
+JPMorgan Chase & Co. set a $140.00 target price on Alphabet in a research report on Thursday, July 21st.
+Evercore ISI decreased their price target on Alphabet from $165.00 to $155.50 and set an “outperform” rating for the company in a report on Thursday, July 7th.
+Finally, MKM Partners decreased their price target on Alphabet from $165.00 to $140.00 and set a “buy” rating for the company in a report on Monday, July 18th.
 One equities research analyst has rated the stock with a hold rating and eighteen have issued a buy rating to the company.
 According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $157.53.

 Alphabet Profile